magicmyco/magicmyco.github.io/docs/mushroom_grow_guide/culture.md

 If you are looking to cultivate *magic* mushrooms, aka Psilocybin-containing mushrooms you should start out with Psilocybe cubensis.
 Psilocybe cubensis is the most commonly cultivated species of psychedelic mushrooms.

 Other species in the Psilocybe family produce psilocybin, but they can be more complicated to grow.
-That's why for beginners a Psilocybe cubesnis variety is suggested.
+That's why for beginners a Psilocybe cubensis variety is suggested.

 ## Choosing a Psilocybe Cubensis variety